Wild Plant Guide foraging walks and courses

-Well, since I began sharing my wild plant adventures, I have now led almost 200 walks in the last four years, sharing my passion with more than 1500 people along the way.
+Well, since he began sharing his wild plant guide adventures, Chris has now led over 200 walks and courses, sharing an infective passion with more than 1500 people along the way.

-I have been researching and experimenting with wild plants for nearly 20 years, and bring you a practical mix of the science, folklore, and history of plants, switching from culinary to medicinal perspectives, and back again.
+Having been researching and experimenting with wild plants for nearly 20 years, Chris brings you a practical mix of the science, folklore, and history of plants.
+The information is concise and clear, and presented in a fun way, switching from culinary to medicinal perspectives, and back again.

-On my introductory forage walks in the spring, summer, and autumn, you will soon discover that we can only ever begin to scratch the surface of the possibilities and opportunities that exist for foraging here in Britain.
-Typically we meet around 25 plants on each 2.5 hour walk.
+On his introductory forage walks in the spring, summer, and autumn, you will soon discover that we can only ever begin to scratch the surface of the possibilities and opportunities that exist for foraging here in Britain.
+Typically you will meet around 25 plants on each 2.5 hour walk.

-My walks are always circular routes.
-And we don’t ever have to walk very far, because there are always so many plants of interest everywhere.
+The walks are always circular routes.
+And you don’t ever have to walk very far, because there are always so many plants of interest everywhere.
+Inclusivity is important and most walks and courses are accessible to all.

-Because I return to the same locations throughout the year, in order to thoroughly catalogue and share what plants grows where, your personal picture of the flora of your local area can quickly become more complete.
+Chris returns to the same locations throughout the year, in order to thoroughly catalogue and share what plants grows where.
+This enables your personal picture of the flora of your local area to quickly become more complete.

 Leaves and shoots are the main feature of spring, whereas flowers, fruits, and seeds come with summer.
-Autumn is always abundant with a second growth spurt of leaves, and many fruits, roots, seeds, and fungi to choose from, while winter offers more than you think, but can easily be provided for from the previous three seasons.
+Autumn is always abundant, with a second growth spurt of leaves, as well as many fruits, roots, seeds, and fungi to choose from.
+Winter offers more than you think, but can easily be provided for from the previous three seasons.

-During the regular seasonal periods of gluts, I often host courses on preserving wild foods psuch as elderflower cordial, hogweed chutney’s, hawthorn ketchups, rosehip syrups and more…This autumn sees a special hawthorn session making tinctures and ketchups as part of my Wild Weekend in West Wales!
+During the regular seasonal periods of gluts, I often host courses on preserving wild foods such as elderflower cordial, hogweed chutney’s, hawthorn ketchups, rosehip syrups and more…You can see a selection of recipes on the foraged food page.

-During the winter, even with fewer species around to choose from, it is still commonplace on my walks to find and discuss approximately15 different plants.
+During the winter, even with fewer species around to choose from, it is still commonplace on my walks to find and discuss a range of exciting edible and medicinal plants.
 A few of these are some of the finest wild foods I eat.
-Please visit the winter foraging pages for more than 25 wild foods to harvest in winter.
+Please visit the winter foraging page for more than 25 wild foods to harvest in winter.

-Fast track your foraging with the easy to learn ‘patterns method’ of plant identification
+Fast track your foraging with Wild Plant Guide using the easy-to-learn ‘patterns method’ of plant identification

 As well as marrying a range of medicinal and edible information on my walks, I teach the easy-to-learn ‘patterns method’ of plant identification.
 This simple method allow us to identify unknown plants in the field using observable patterns that plant families produce.

-The simple to remember ‘patterns method’ really does present a system to help fast track your foraging.
+The simple-to-remember ‘patterns method’ really does present a system to help fast track your foraging.
 No more thumbing through hundreds of photos trying to match what you hold to a drawing.
 The patterns of plants allow us to hone in on a plant family, often providing many clues as to edibility or otherwise.
+To provide a good starting point, take a look at the basic leaf shapes and illustrations, found here.

 By coming on any of my walks or courses you can also receive special discounted prices on my study aids, such as my yearly Wild Plant Guide calendars, the colour coded, season-by-season Wild Plant Guide harvest charts, the foragers playing cards, ‘top trumps’ style card game, and my forthcoming pocket-sized, Wild Plant Guide identification cards.